iNuman/iNuman/README.md

 Organizations I have worked on : [**Khyber Coded**](http://khybercoded.com/), [**Lines Square Technologies**](https://linesquaretech.com/) and  [**Funprime Technologies**](https://funprimetechnology.com/)

-### Things I hate:
-I don't like data structures and interview questions I just love developing real world projects which will be use by millions of peoples around the globe

 ### Things I'm good at:
 **Languages:** Android Kotlin, Java, Python.